featbit/featbit/README.md

 docker-compose -f docker-compose-dev.yml up -d
 ```

-After FeatBit's docker container is etablished, you can open FeatBit's portal UI to start your journey.
+After FeatBit's docker container is established, you can open FeatBit's portal UI to start your journey.
 The default URL is [http://localhost:8081](http://localhost:8081) .

 The default admin username is `test@featbit.com`, password is `123456`.